 Insulated glass regulates the temperature in your home, all year round.
 In the winter, IGUs reduce the heat transmittance through your windows and in the summer, they reduce heat gain from outside.
 You'll experience an even temperature throughout your home with the help of double pane windows.
 This temperature regulation keeps your air conditioning and heating units from working hard, reducing the impact on the environment and your wallet.

 Insulated glass units are made up of at least two panes of glass with an insulating spacer that separates them.
 These spacers may be filled with a specialized moisture-absorbing substance called a desiccant or with a warm-edge glass spacer.
 The edges of the glass are sealed with a high-grade sealant to keep condensation from developing between the panes.
 Some IGUs include krypton or argon gas, which is added to the airspace between the panes and provides further insulation.

 Insulated Glass Replacement

 A damaged window does not always require an entire replacement unit.
-At Glass Doctor of Brevard County, we specialize in insulated and double pane window glass repair and replacement.
+At Glass Doctor of Brevard County, we specialize in insulated and double pane window glass replacement.
 Count on our team to install beautiful panes into your existing frames, providing an affordable alternative to complete window replacement.
 Contact us to schedule your free in-home consultation today.